Special Offers Available!

 Prior the South Dakota Symphony, Teisinger served in the same role with the Bravo!
 Vail Music Festival in Vail, Colorado.
 A strong believer in the power of commissioning new music, Teisinger’s first project at Bravo!
-Vail was to establish the New Works Fund, which financed the premiers of five commissioned pieces of music in celebration of Bravo!
+Vail was to establish the New Works Fund, which financed the premieres of five commissioned works in celebration of Bravo!
 Vail’s 30th Anniversary.
 This endeavor was recognized by the New York Times, who responded by including Bravo!
 Vail in their list of top 10 Summer Classical Festivals.

 For nine years Teisinger was the Executive Director of the Sun Valley Summer Symphony (Idaho), the largest privately funded free-admission orchestra in America.
 Her accomplishments there showcase her skill at securing an orchestra’s financial stability while developing programs that encapsulate the culture and tradition of the organization.
 Successes there include establishing endowment and planned giving programs, doubling the reserve fund, expanding artistic offerings, and tripling the staff.
 Teisinger also played a pivotal role in the design and planning details for the construction of the world-class Sun Valley Pavilion, built for the Symphony’s use.
-Teisinger’s passion for new works and commissions resulted in seven world premiers of orchestral and chamber works during her time in Sun Valley.
+Teisinger’s passion for new works and commissions resulted in seven world premieres of orchestral and chamber works during her time in Sun Valley.